d4rthm4ul/d4rthm4ul/README.md

 ### Hi there, dear colleagues.
-I'm Ulvi Salman👋
+I'm Ulvi Salman👋.

 ## I'm a Junior Data Scientist (or trying to be😄).
 - 🔭 I’m currently looking for new opportunities in my career!
 - 🌱 I’m presently learning and applying machine learning and deep learning methods.
 - 👬 I’m looking to collaborate with other developers.
-- 🥅 Main goal of 2021: Contribute more to Open Source projects
+- 🥅 Main goal of 2021: Contribute more to Open Source projects.

 <br />